-We conclude this section by discussing four potential sources of bias in the estimates from the models described above.
-First, as we discuss in Section 3, candidates can submit scores on other tests (e.g., PRAXIS or SAT) to satisfy the state's WEST-B requirement, and not all teacher candidates go on to take the WEST-E to get a teaching credential in Washington.
+We conclude this section by discussing four potential sources of bias in the estimates from the models described above.28 First, as we discuss in Section 3, candidates can submit scores on other tests (e.g., PRAXIS or SAT) to satisfy the state's WEST-B requirement, and not all teacher candidates go on to take the WEST-E to get a teaching credential in Washington.
 In each case, this means that a nonrandom subset of teacher candidates in Washington State has taken each test.
-This could lead to bias if the relationship between licensure test scores and student outcomes for the group of test takers is different than it would have been for non-test takers.
+This could lead to bias if the relationship between licensure test scores and student outcomes for the group of test takers is different than it would have been for nontest takers.
 We have no way to account for the potential source of bias, so all results reported in this paper are only generalizable to the population of candidates who take these licensure tests.

-Second, teacher candidates who take these tests are non-randomly selected into the public teaching workforce, raising the concern that candidates with a given licensure score who enter the workforce are not representative of all teacher candidate with that score.
-It is not clear that there is a convincing way to account for this potential source of bias.28 Indeed, it is quite plausible that there is considerable selection in the case of tests with low passing rates (such as the WEST-E tests shown in Figure 3), given that teacher candidates who fail the test the first time may be more likely to re-take the test and ultimately enter the workforce if they have a greater commitment to teaching.29 If these individuals become more effective teachers than teacher candidates with similar WEST-E scores but who did not enter the workforce would have been had they entered the workforce, this would cause a downward bias in the estimated relationships between WEST-E scores and student outcomes.
-We are less concerned about sample selection bias in the WEST-B results because so few teachers in the analytic samples failed any of these tests.
+Second, teacher candidates who take these tests-and particularly, teacher candidates who do not pass a given test on the first attempt-may non-randomly select into the public teaching workforce, raising the concern that candidates with a given licensure score who enter the workforce are not representative of all teacher candidates with that score.
+It is not clear that there is a convincing way to account for this potential sample selection bias.29 Indeed, it is quite plausible teacher candidates who fail a given test the first time may be more likely to re-take the test and ultimately enter the workforce if they have a greater commitment to teaching.30 If these individuals become more effective teachers than teacher candidates with similar scores but who did not enter the workforce would have been had they entered the workforce, this would cause a downward bias in the estimated relationships between licensure test scores and student outcomes.
+We are more concerned about this potential sample selection bias in models that consider licensure tests with low passing rates (such as the WEST-E tests shown in Fig. 3) than in models that consider the WEST-B tests that most candidates in the sample passed on the first attempt.